 Complete the Home Study

-The process can take between three to six months to complete.
+This part of the process can take three to six months.

 Matching and Placement

 After the home study, you're eligible for a match.
 The wait time can vary significantly; however, participating in the fostering-to-adopt process means you could receive a placement much faster.
 The match needs to be in the best interests of the child and the family.
 If it is, you can begin meeting with the child or children.